reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

 }
 ```

-In the logging pattern, we now use `%truncatedThread` instead of `%t`.
-We have added a similar converter
+In the logging pattern, we now use `%truncatedThread` instead of `%t`:
-`%truncatedLogger` for the logger name.
-As an argument, we pass in the maximum length for each:

 ```
 <pattern>%d{yyyy-MM-dd} | %d{HH:mm:ss.SSS} | %truncatedThread{20} | %5p | %truncatedLogger{25} | %12(ID: %8mdc{id}) | %m%n</pattern>
 ```

+We have added a similar converter named `%truncatedLogger` for the logger name.
+As an argument, we pass in the maximum length for each (20 characters for the thread name and 25 characters for the logger name).

-Now, if we run our logging code again, we have the output we wanted:
+Now, if we run our logging code again, **we have the output we wanted**, without any overflowing columns:

 ```
 2018-08-03 | 22:07:52.841 | main                 | DEBUG | ...a.f.JdkDynamicAopProxy | ID:          | Creating JDK dynamic proxy: target source is EmptyTargetSource: no target class, static